dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/upload-resourcemanager/upload-resourcemanager.md

     e.g. python setUpOCI.py /cd3user/tenancies/usr1_livelab/usr1_livelab_setUpOCI.properties
     ```

-2. Type *option 9* for developer services and *option 1* from submenu to *upload current terraform files/state to Resource Manager*.
+2. Select *option 12* for Developer services and *option 1* from submenu to *upload current terraform files/state to Resource Manager*.

 3. Once the *execution* is successful, you will see the below stack in resource manager and file will be generated under the folder.